SDavenia/AP_spoon/my_solutions/06_Inheritance/snippets.md

 ```

 The problem here is that when pointer s goes out of scope only the destructor of the base class Shape is called, meaning
  that the memory is not actually freed.
-This occurs because we use a pointer to the base class Shape to for a new object of class Polygon (I suppose there is a typo here).
+This occurs because we use a pointer to the base class Shape for a new object of class Polygon (I suppose there is a typo here).
 To fix this we need to make the destructor virtual, which ensures that the destructors of the derived class is called as well.

 ```